SETI Reseach & Community Development Institute

 WEBCAM 1 WEBCAM 2 WEBCAM 3

 Click any of the above three pictures to get a larger view of the site webcam images at the observatory.
-The pictures are updated every 60 seconds so re-load often to see interesting things like Kangaroos, birds and two cute hare's and other local wildlife from around the area.
-At weekends especially Saturday, you will see us working away at our projects of the day.
+The pictures are updated every 60 seconds so re-load often to see interesting things like Kangaroos, kookaburra's and two cute hare's and other local wildlife from around the area.
+At weekends especially Saturday you will see us working away at our current project.
 ENJOY.

 Life Among the Stars